 “This kit was for my 12 year son who really got into chemistry lately,” says another review.
 “He really likes it and wants more atoms (pieces)!
 Would recommend it for any budding chemist.”

 Participants enjoy the challenge of going round the shops to hunt for the various molecules.
-“Great original way to explore Kirkwall,” wrote one entrant in a previous year.
-“Good way to spend a wet Monday,” wrote another.
-“I really enjoyed the hunt,” said one of the younger entrants.
-“I’ve been asking mum about science.”
+“A wonderful way to explore Orkney!
+Hi from Florida!” wrote one of the entrants.

 Cycle Orkney (Tankerness Lane) – Cycle Shop / Hire